About the Division of Gastroenterology

 The Massachusetts General Hospital Division of Gastroenterology offers comprehensive, cutting-edge, and coordinated care for patients with all types of digestive diseases, from heartburn to organ failure.
 Our collaborative practice of gastroenterologists and endoscopists are dedicated to the prevention, diagnosis, treatment and management of these digestive diseases.
 Possessing expertise in all aspects of digestive health, our multidisciplinary team of specialists offers patients the benefit of an individualized treatment plan.

-The Division of Gastroenterology was ranked fifth in the country.
-In 2020, our Gastroenterology and GI Surgery programs ranked seventh by U.S. News & World Report in 2017 and is part of the hospital's Digestive Healthcare Center.
+Our center is ranked consistently as a top program in the country.
+In 2020, our Gastroenterology and GI Surgery programs ranked seventh by U.S. News & World Report.
 The division’s specialists are among the best in New England, and many are consistently recognized in Boston Magazine’s Best Doctors survey.

 The Division of Gastroenterology offers a full range of medical treatments for digestive disorders, including conditions of the esophagus, stomach, small and large intestine, liver, gallbladder, pancreas and colon.
 We have among the highest volumes in the region in most procedures related to digestive health care and achieve excellent outcomes.
 Our board-certified specialists offer depth of experience and skill in using conventional, innovative and investigational methods to diagnose and manage both common conditions and more complex diseases, including: